deiss/digitscanner/README.md

 ### Install

-Linux/Mac : 'make' will create the binary in the 'bin' directory'.
+Linux/Mac : 'make' will create the binary in the 'bin' directory.

 ### Use